 Betty grew up in South St. Louis with memories of riding her motorbike through city alleys at age 15.
-She then joined a male biker club for
+She then joined a male biker club for many years.

-many years.
 She has had a myriad of jobs & careers throughout her 85 years.
 She’s flipped burgers, picked fruit, worked retail & was a hard worker but at times was

 discriminated against due to being too masculine.
 Betty sold real estate when the market crashed & bounced back from financial losses in the 1980s by reaching

 out to connections in her life for help & started a 10-year cleaning business employing

 all gay women.
 She retired in her early 60s due to a health disability but continues

-Gay Games to promote inclusion, She has been with her partner for 32 years & spends her days building & painting benches for her friends.
+community, where she is considered an icon.
+Betty spent many years on Team St. Louis in the International Gay Games to promote inclusion.
+She has been with her partner for 32 years & spends her days building & painting benches for her friends.